cloudlens/swift-cloudlens/README.md

 open CloudLens.xcworkspace
 ```

-To build and run the example program in Xcode, make sure to select the “Main” target and activate the console.
+To build and run the example program in Xcode, make sure to select the “Main" target and activate the console.

 # Tutorial